-The Board established the Remuneration and Nomination Committee on June 15, 2013 and had provided clear written terms of reference as required by Code Provisions in D.2.
-The terms of reference (as revised on August 15, 2017) are in compliance with Code Provisions in sections A.5 and B.1 of the Hong Kong CG Code.
+The Board established the Remuneration and Nomination Committee on June 15, 2013 with written terms of reference in compliance with paragraphs B.1 and A.5 of the Hong Kong CG Code.
 These terms of reference include appropriate professional knowledge and industry experience, personal ethics, integrity and personal skill as well as time commitments of members.
-The Remuneration and Nomination Committee consists of Mr. TSANG, Hing Lun (passed away on June 4, 2017), Mr. LIU, Jianjun, Mr. WANG, Xiaobo (resigned with effect from December 31, 2017), Mr. YICK, Wing Fat Simon (appointed with effect from August 15, 2017) and Mr. ZHANG, Jianxun (appointed with effect from March 13, 2018).
-All members of the Remuneration and Nomination Committee are non-Executive Directors, among whom Mr. TSANG, Hing Lun, Mr. YICK, Wing Fat Simon and Mr. LIU, Jianjun are Independent non-Executive Directors.
-The chairman of the Remuneration and Nomination Committee is Mr. YICK, Wing Fat Simon.
+The Remuneration and Nomination Committee consists of three members, comprising TSANG, Hing Lun, LIU, Jianjun and WANG, Xiaobo.
+All members of the Remuneration and Nomination Committee are non-Executive Directors, among whom TSANG, Hing Lun and LIU, Jianjun are Independent non-Executive Directors.
+The chairman of the Remuneration and Nomination Committee is TSANG, Hing Lun.
 The primary functions of the Remuneration and Nomination Committee include, without limitation, (i) making recommendations to the Board on our policy and structure for all remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration; (ii) making recommendations on the remuneration packages of Executive and non-Executive Directors and senior management; (iii) reviewing and approving senior management's remuneration proposals reference to corporate goals and objectives resolved by the Board from time to time; (iv) reviewing the structure, size, composition and diversity of the Board; (v) assessing the independence of Independent non-Executive Directors; and (vi) making recommendations to the Board on matters relating to the appointment of Directors.